JustSleightly/SleightlyBall/README.md

 Deselect any blendshapes that should not be reset to their default values while using the SleightlyBall system, such as body blendshapes.

-Additional GameObjects that should be enabled/disabled with these blendshapes can be added at the bottom.
+Additional GameObjects that should be enabled/disabled during facial expressions (such as separate mesh lollipops/tongues/other accessories) can be added at the bottom.

 ######